FILING START DATE

-Candidates must achieve a score of 70% or higher on each weighted part of the examination in order to be placed on the eligible register.ELIGIBILITY INFORMATION:
+Candidates must achieve a passing score of 70% or higher on the oral interview in order to be placed on the Eligible Register.ELIGIBILITY INFORMATION:

-Applications wil be processed on an as received basis and promulgated to the eligible register accordingly.
+Applications will be processed on an as received basis and promulgated to the eligible register accordingly.

 DayAPPLICATION AND FILING INFORMATION:

 Applications must be filed online only.
 Applications submitted by U.S. Mail, Fax, or in person will not be accepted.
 Apply online by clicking on the "Apply"button for this posting.
 You can also track the status of your application using this website.
 If you are unable to access the website, you may enter the following link to access your profile:

 We must receive your application and additional documents, if any, by 5:30 pm, PDT, on the last day of filing.If you are unable to attach the required documents you may faxor emailthe exam analyst within 15 calendar days of filing.
 Please include the exam number and the exam title.